lima1/sttkit/README.md

 This is a collection of command line R scripts for analyzing spatial transcriptomics data.
-It is based on Seurat 3.2 workflows with a focus on multi-sample (technical replicates and treatment/control pairs).
+It is based on Seurat 3.2 workflows with a focus on multi-sample analyses (technical replicates and treatment/control pairs).

 ## Installation